-Parliament urged to pass Community Service Bill
+Parliament urged to pass community service bill

-Stakeholders at a roundtable on the need for Ghana to consider non-custodial sentences in cases of misdemeanour, have called on Parliament to pass the Community Service Bill (non-custodial law) to help decongest the prisons and make them more effective.
+Stakeholders at a roundtable on the need for Ghana to consider non-custodial sentences in cases of a misdemeanour have called on Parliament to pass the Community Service Bill (non-custodial law) to help decongest the prisons and make them more effective.

 They also appealed to the Ministry of the Interior to exert pressure on Parliament for the passage.